brandonzstride/kocaml-cubing/README.md

   * Only move generators are memoized to save space.
 * Symmetry coordinates work for move sequences.
   * The equivalence class always comes out right, but the code may struggle when one cube can be represented by two symmetry coordinates.
+* Cubes are represented as a combination of coordinates and can be acted on by moves.

 ---